Milwaukee Immigration Attorneys & Lawyers

 F1 Visa: What Is It?

 Also known as a student visa, an F1 visa is for international students who want to take advantage of educational programs and academic institutions in the United States.
-The U.S. Department of State issues these visas, which allow qualified students to enroll in full-time study and par
+The U.S. Department of State issues these visas, which allow qualified students to enroll in full-time study and participate in limited work opportunities.

 - 8 min read